By Jeffrey I. Moore – Original Article

 Monica searched for a company to protect her from chargeback fraud, but to her astonishment, no such company existed.
 So she studied chargebacks and became an expert herself, launching her own company, Chargebacks911, in 2011.

 Over the last five years, Chargebacks911 has established itself as the world’s leading fraud-mitigation, loss-recovery and chargeback-risk solution for online businesses.
 The company has been profiled in numerous media outlets, including The New York Times and The Wall Street Journal.

 Monica currently serves as the Chief Operating Officer of Chargebacks911.
-Under her leadership, Chargebacks911 has grown to over 350 worldwide employees, with offices throughout North America, Europe and Asia.
-It was also recognized by Inc. Magazine as one of fastest-growing private companies in the United States.
+Under her leadership, Chargebacks911 has grown to over 350 worldwide employees, with offices throughout North America, Europe, and Asia.
+It was also recognized by Inc. Magazine as one of the fastest-growing private companies in the United States.
 Chargebacks911 manages over 200 million transactions every month, helping thousands of online merchants increase sales and decrease fraud.

 Concerned about youth literacy rates, Monica also founded the charity, “Get Paid for Grades.”
 This innovative charity offers financial incentives to struggling schoolchildren.
 “Get Paid for Grades” is offered in four Tampa Bay high schools, and hopes to expand.

 Know more about her work on Twitter, Facebook, and LinkedIn.

 LaKitia Woodard is an ambassador of “Girl Power” possessing a passion for empowering women and holds an MBA Global Management.
 For over 10 years, she’s motivated and captivated women on personal development.
 Her passion blossomed during her matriculation at Clark Atlanta University when she joined the group Youthful Survivors traveling across the country sharing her story of surviving sexual abuse.